-The Add and Remove Users and Groups page is used by Repository Administrators to add Internal or External Users as members of the Repository and to assign these users to User Groups.
-Groups are used to define security access to documents, workspaces, folders, etc. in a cabinet.
+The Users and Groups page is used by Repository Administrators to add Internal or External Users as members of the Repository and to assign these users to User Groups.
+Groups are used to define users' access to documents, workspaces, folders, etc. in a cabinet.

 Adding Repository Users